MrHedmad/turin-author-network/paper/src/manuscript.typ

 - Can we detect tightly-knit groups of researchers (i.e. research groups)?
 - Do departments collaborate more within themselves or with other departments?
 - Are some departments more fragmented than others?
 I.e. are they split into many small groups, or are they more cohesive?
+- How do these patterns evolve through time?

 = Data Source
 We sourced the data by contacting directly the #acr("IRIS") office of the university.